DrGodCarl/M-tG-Life/README.md

+NOTICE - This project is on hold while I work on some other stuff.
+I'll return to this in time.
+After a foray into writing this as a minimum viable product I've realized that the minimum viable product has a very complicated data model and simplifying it results in worse code, not an easier app.
+This will take some serious design work and consideration.

-This is a project to teach me Swfit and to try out any new frameworks or techniques I want to test out.
+This is a project to try out any new frameworks or techniques I want to test out.
 It might eventually become a real thing.
 Here's a list of things it'll do eventually in rough order of when I'm going to try to do them.

 1. Keep track of Magic collection
 2. Keep track of Magic decks